riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 formula for each decision theory and explaining why each cell in the table takes that particular value.
-I won’t define the notation very clearly, since I am mostly collecting the various notations that have been used (so that you can look at the linked source for the details).
+I won’t define the notation very clearly, since I am mostly collecting the various notations that have been used (so that you can look at the linked sources for the details).
 My goals are to explain how to fill in the table above and to show how all the existing variants in notation are saying the same thing.